neuroailab/cs375/2025/hw2/README.md

 ### 1. IMPORT LIBRARIES & SET GLOBAL VARS

 - **Purpose:**
   This block imports all necessary libraries (e.g., NumPy, Pandas, PyTorch, scikit-learn) and sets up some global variables.
-In particular, the `NCSNR_THRESHOLD` is defined to later select reliable voxels from the fMRI data.
+In particular, the `NCSNR_THRESHOLD` (the noise ceiling threshold) is defined to later select reliable voxels from the fMRI data.

 ---